jackw-ai/Maze-Generator/README.md

 ```

 ## Reading the Output
-Empty squares are denoted as paths.
+Empty (round-edged) squares are denoted as paths.
 Walls are filled in rectangles.
 The borders are double lines.
 Starting point denoted `S` and end point denoted `E`.

 A `4 x 4` sample: